FajanSunusara/Autonomous-car-navigation-system/README.md

-Certainly!
-Here's a detailed and visually appealing README for your project, incorporating icons and images.

----

 # 🚗 Intelligent Car Racing and Simulation System 🏁

 Welcome to the Intelligent Car Racing and Simulation System!
 This project combines the thrill of a car racing game with the sophistication of an autonomous car simulator.
 Built with modern web technologies and powered by a Convolutional Neural Network (CNN), this system offers both interactive gameplay and intelligent navigation.